korayyenal/Heart-Attack-Prediction/README.md

 ## Methodology

-Remember that the goal of this study is to present decision-makers insights over what features are important in predicting complications before they occur.
-Consequently, only a few sets of machine learning algorithms can be of useful, as most machine learning algorithms are not interpretable.
+Remember that the goal is to present decision-makers insights over what features are important in predicting complications before they occur.
+Only a few sets of machine learning algorithms can be useful, as most algorithms are not interpretable.

 With this goal in mind, I use the following tree-based methods:

 - Decision Tree,
 - Random forest, and
 - XGboost

-where they represent the variety of tree-based algorithms to a great extent.

 ### Recursive Feature Elimination and Variable Importance